-If you've ever wondered how much it would cost to build a giant balloon version of yourself and enter it in the Macy's Day parade, then you've come to the right place, ya weirdo.
+If you've ever wondered how much it would cost to enter a giant balloon into the Macy's Thanksgiving Day parade, then you've come to the right place.

 Thanksgiving!
 A time to be thankful.
 And to eat.
-And to read weird money facts about Thanksgiving.
+And to read weird financial Thanksgiving facts.

-However you decide to ingest these facts is up to you.
-Do you want to use them to get your appetite worked up?
+However you decide to ingest these bits of trivia is up to you.
+Do you want to use them to work up your appetite?
 Or would you rather read them after you’ve eaten to help digest?

-While those all sound like big numbers, it doesn’t come close to the numbers of chickens raised in America each year.
-Nearly 9 billion chickens were raised in 2017.
+While those might sound like big numbers, it doesn’t come close to the numbers of chickens slaughtered in the United States of America each year.
+More than 9 billion chickens were slaughtered in 2019.

 It makes sense, really.
-You have to have turkey during Thanksgiving.
-It’s tradition.
-But … come on.
-We all know chicken is better.
-It’s far moister.
-It’s tastier.
-You don’t have to study ancient traditions passed down through the ages to find out how to cook it in a way that remains edible.
-There are only two reasons to eat turkey: Because it’s Thanksgiving or because you don’t think you deserve chicken.
+You need to have your Thanksgiving turkey.
+It’s a tradition.
+But … we all know chicken is better.
+It’s more moist and tasty.
+There are only two reasons to eat turkey: because it’s Thanksgiving or because you don’t think you deserve chicken.

 If you disagree, feel free to speak up in the comments.
 Oh, there is no comment section?
 Whoops!